 I typically drink at least one cup of coffee per day, and when it’s hot outside and I go to a cafe I find myself gravitating towards cold brew, in large part because it’s a reliable cold coffee drink.
 To me it’s reliable for two reasons:

-- Although getting cold brew treated the same as a pourover is not so common, unless that cafe uses truly poor quality or stale beans, they filtered the cold brew poorly, or somehow the water profile is particularly bad, it’s at worst just okay.
+- Although getting cold brew treated with the same rigor as a pourover is not so common, unless that cafe uses truly poor quality or stale beans, they filtered the cold brew poorly, or somehow the water profile is particularly bad, it’s at worst just okay.

 At home it’s pretty much purely out of convenience, since it’s possible to get a cold drink in under 30 seconds.